Contents

 can compare one range-like (something that responds to

-) object to another, like in the
+begin and end) object to another, like in the

 following example: